Innovation-Information-Initiative/Open-Innovation-Dataset-Index/collections/intro.md

 ---
 authors:
 - Agnes Cameron
 - Matt Marx
+description: Starting point list of datasets and resources for the study of patents, including guides to interpreting patent identifiers, request APIs, and disambiguation tools.
 tags: patents
-description: Starting point list of datasets and resources for the study of patents, including guides to interpreting patent identifiers, request APIs, and disambiguation tools.
 title: Essential Patent Analysis Datasets
+uuid: 4f841bda-4401-4cfd-ab89-403d577099f4
 ---

 The following datasets provide a great start point for analysis of innovation data: